bcchap/bcchap.github.io/README.md

 **Textbook:** Computational Methods in Physics and Engineering by Samuel S. M. Wong

 **Goal:**
-* Examine the Central Limit Theorem, which states that the sum of indepenent normalized random variables tends towards a uniform distribution regardless of the inital distribution of the sample for various shapes
 * Utilize the Monte Carlo method to solve numerical, multidimensional, and improper integrals
 * Examine the convergence of the Monte Carlo method